bradbell/xrst/sphinx/test_out/spell_cmd.rst

 *******
 You can specify a special list of words
-(not normally considered correct spelling) for the current section using the command above.
+(not normally considered correct spelling) for the current page using the command above.

 .. meta::
    :keywords: spelling